CollectiveIndustries/StarfleetDelta/README.md

 # Starfleet Dela
-Repository for Starfleet Delta Webpage, Database, and all in world scripts
+Repository for Starfleet Delta Webpage, Database, and all in-world scripts

 The Officer Rank Structure is as follows: